Megafunk/MassSample/README.md

 # Community Mass Sample
-Our very WIP understanding of Unreal Engine 5's experimental Entity Componenet System (ECS) plugin with a small sample project.
+Our very WIP understanding of Unreal Engine 5's experimental Entity Component System (ECS) plugin with a small sample project.
 We are not affiliated with Epic Games and this system is actively being changed often so this information might not be accurate.
 If something is wrong feel free to PR!

 This documentation will be updated often!